Samapti2004/VotingApp/README.md

 **3️⃣Compile & Deploy**

--Select Solidity Compiler → version 0.8.20
+- Select Solidity Compiler → version 0.8.20
--Deploy using Injected Web3 to connect your Celo wallet
+- Deploy using Injected Web3 to connect your Celo wallet

 **4️⃣ Interact with the Contract**

--Call vote() with the candidate index.
+- Call vote() with the candidate index.
--Use getCandidate() to view results.
+- Use getCandidate() to view results.
 ## 🧩 Future Enhancements
 - 🖥️ Build a React front-end with Celo Composer or Ethers.js
 - 🧾 Add voter registration and candidate management